Entrapped by a Boat Propeller

 The boating industry has long objected to propeller guards.
 One of their frequent objections is the possibility that someone might become entrapped in the propeller guard (physically caught on the prop guard).
-We find their objection interesting considering we frequently encounter reports of boat propeller accidents in which people were entrapped in open propellers.
+We find their objection interesting considering we frequently encounter reports of boat propeller accidents in which people were entrapped or entangled in open boat propellers.

 Swimmers and those who fall overboard can have their clothing or life jackets caught in the propeller.
 Others have their bodies impaled by the propeller and remain caught on the propeller somewhat like a fishing hook with the propeller embedded in their leg or trunk.
 Still others have been trapped between twin propellers.